oracle/oci-ansible-modules/docs/modules/oci_boot_volume_module.rst

 Synopsis
 --------
-- This module allows the user to perform delete & update operations on boot volumes in OCI Block Volume service.
+- This module allows the user to perform create, delete & update operations on boot volumes in OCI Block Volume service.